-Because a revenue forecast was required to determine the ratios calculated in the DCM, Table 11 from the Texas Comptroller of Public Accounts 2008 Cash Report was recreated and matched at the revenue object code level.
-The Comptroller's January 2009 biennial revenue estimate was used for FY2009-2011.
+Because a revenue forecast was required to determine the ratios calculated in the DCM, Table 11 from the Texas Comptroller of Public Accounts 2009 Cash Report was recreated and matched at the revenue object code level.
+The Comptroller's November 2009 Certification Revenue Estimate was used for FY2010-2011.
 In general, estimates for FY2012 and beyond were based on the estimated average annual growth rate for each revenue object from 2005 through 2011.

 Some exceptions to this method must be noted.
-Sales tax growth is set at 5.2 percent annually after fiscal year 2011.
+Sales tax growth is set at 5 percent annually after fiscal year 2011.
 Motor sales taxes are projected to grow at the combined rate of inflation and population.
 Cigarette tax revenues were adjusted to reflect the irregular collections cycle.
-Revenues from the natural gas tax and oil production tax were estimated using the Comptroller's winter of 2008-09 forecast for natural gas and oil price and production.
+Revenues from the natural gas tax and oil production tax were estimated using the Comptroller's fall 2009 forecast for natural gas and oil price and production.